Reviewed by Dr. Danielle Morosco, DVM (December 5, 2022)

 Veterinarians aren’t entirely sure what increases the risk factor for dogs.
 However, there is some thought that breeds more prone to obesity may be at increased risk.
 Environmental risks (exposure to toxins, pesticides, etc.) could also be at play.

-Age is a common risk factor for bladder cancer and many cancer in dogs as most are diagnosed between the ages of 6 and 11.
+Age is a common risk factor for bladder cancer and many cancers in dogs as most are diagnosed between the ages of 6 and 11.

 If you believe your dog is at risk, ask about the CADET Braf test.
 This test can help veterinarians detect the presence of certain specific gene mutations that might have a link to bladder cancer.
 In fact, it can also be useful in detecting bladder cancer long before the signs emerge.